 The Sensory Team works in close partnership with voluntary organisations such as Camsight, Hunts Society for the Blind, Guide Dogs, and Action for the Blind.
 The team also works with the Eye Clinics and jointly funds an Eye Clinic Liaison Officer at Addenbrookes (an ECLO).
+A Cambridgeshire Vision Partnership based in Addenbrookes existed until spring 2014, when it faltered due to changes and restructuring in partner organisations.
+The partnership may restart again, but ideally needs to ensure that it is representative of the county as a whole.

-Research commissioned by SeeAbility and RNIB showed that individuals with learning disabilities are ten times more likely to have serious sight problems than the rest of the population, and those with severe or profound learning disabilities are the most likely to have sight problems.
+Research commissioned by SeeAbility9 and RNIB10 showed that individuals with learning disabilities are ten times more likely to have serious sight problems than the rest of the population, and those with severe or profound learning disabilities are the most likely to have sight problems.
 The estimated prevalence of blindness and partial sight in the adult learning disabilities population is 9.3%.
 If people are unable to explain about the deterioration in their sight any changes in behaviour could be attributed to their learning disability rather than to a decline in their sight.
 It is therefore a commissioning priority that the Sensory Team link with their colleagues in Learning Disability Partnership to raise awareness and ensure that needs are appropriately met to maximise opportunities and inclusion for LDP service users.

 Additionally although sight loss can occur at any age, it becomes more prevalent as people age.
-According to RNIB and Age UK Almost two million people in the UK are living with sight loss.
+According to Action for Blind11 almost two million people in the UK are living with sight loss.
 This includes 1 in 5 over 75 years old and 1 in 2 for those over 90 years old.
-Again it is a commissioning priority for the Sensory Team to work with colleagues in the Older Peoples Teams to raise awareness of both sight loss and hearing loss and what can be done to mitigate against the impact of the loss.
+Again it is a commissioning priority for the Sensory Team to work with colleagues in the Older Peoples Teams to raise awareness of both sight loss and hearing loss and what can be done to mitigate the impact of the loss.